 Raiders NFL Draft Prospect: T Dawand Jones, Ohio State

-Early retirements, injuries and everything else in between depleted the Raiders offensive line throughout the 2022 season.
+Early retirements, injuries, and everything else depleted the Raiders' offensive line throughout the 2022 season.

-A total of six offensive lineman are set to hit free agency, five as unrestricted free agents and one restricted free agent this offseason, which means the team will be busy evaluating their options via free agency and the 2023 NFL Draft.
+A total of six offensive linemen are set to hit free agency, five as unrestricted free agents and one restricted free agent this off-season, which means the team will be busy evaluating their options via free agency and the 2023 NFL Draft.

-The Raiders have options this offseason, they can go via free agency and pick up a few veteran lineman to step in and play, or they can use the draft to pick up a few young prospects to fill in the gaps.
+The Raiders have options this off-season, they can go via free agency and pick up a few veteran linemen to step in and play, or they can use the draft to pick up young prospects to fill in the gaps.

-Meantime, we’ll be working alongside SI’s Draft Bible to get you the latest information on any potential offensive lineman prospects that the Raiders may consider drafting.
+In the meantime, we’ll be working alongside SI’s Draft Bible to get you the latest information on any potential offensive lineman prospects the Raiders may consider drafting.

 “We’re going to continue to find players who fit what we look for, and continue to build this team in our vision, and I think we’re going to, at the same time, our goal is to win football games, and our goal for next year is to make an improvement over where we were this year,” Raiders General Manager Dave Ziegler said.